scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

 # Concept of Operations (CONOP)
 1. Move contents from current storage to an intermediate USB storage
-   - necesary step because i don't have an addtional SATA connector to plug in the HDD
+   - this is a necesary step because i don't have an addtional SATA connector to plug additional storage into
 2. validate all VM's are FMC on the intermediate USB storage
    - remove the old storage from the server
 4. Move content from intermediate USB storage to new SATA based storage